meyraay/BachelorArbeit/README.md

 # Welcome

-##This is not my bachelor thesis but wayne
+This is not my bachelor thesis but wayne

+## blabla